birajsilwal/Online-marketplace/README.md

 - (505)-271-8079

 ## Description of the app
+myLobo is a simple yet powerful way to study smart.

 ## Test accounts
 You can either *sign up* to create new account for testing, or use below *login* information